quiltdata/quilt/docs/Catalog/Admin.md

 The admin page is only accessible to designated administrators.
 The first admin is set during the CloudFormation installation.
 Subsequent admins may be designated through the panel.
-Only admins may create other admins.
+Only admins can create other admins.

 Quilt requires at least one admin account per stack.